 #6 Labor Required

-Some storefronts come with inventory and others don't.
-The valuation of the inventory can vary as well so pay close attention to wether the inventory is reported at cost or at resale value.
-Empire Flippers does not typically include inventory in the sales price.
+Some storefronts come with inventory, and others don't.
+The valuation of the inventory can vary as well, so pay close attention to whether the inventory is reported at cost or at resale value.
+Empire Flippers rarely include inventory in the sales price.
 If the inventory isn't included, negotiate with the seller to include it.